pinkpinkdrink/AC215_pinkdrink/README.md

 There is also a deprecated container, frontend-simple.
 This UI container is written in HTML and Javascript and is not kept up-to-date.

-For more information about the app development process refer to our [medium article ](https://medium.com/@amahinpei/a-eye-image-captioning-app-3bf7c1d11e91).
+For more information about the app development process refer to our [medium article ](https://medium.com/@amahinpei/a-eye-image-captioning-app-3bf7c1d11e91) and our [app demo](https://youtu.be/1GRi85gAUbw).

 ## Project Organization